dwestgate/dwestgate.github.io/README.md

 - **Meniscus** - *https://itunes.apple.com/us/app/meniscus/id1053316464?mt=8*
   - Open source app for assisting with the compilation of tasting notes in accordance with the WSET systematic approach to wine tasting
   - Automatically translates observations into well-formed English tasting notes
-  - Written with Xcode 7 in Objective C
+  - Written with Xcode 7 in Objective-C
   - Tools Used: Adobe Photoshop; Gimp; Git
   - Github: http://dwestgate.github.io/Meniscus